What to Expect at Annual HAS Conferences

 Heartland Apicultural Society (HAS) is a non-profit that works with volunteers to offer three full days of beekeeping education every year, rotating through Midwest and Southeastern states to reach as many beekeepers as possible.

-Once the location is finalized and shared, early bird registration is open online with a reduced conference registration price and associated accommodations including meals.
+Once the details are finalized, early bird registration will open online with a reduced conference registration price and associated accommodations including meals.